Invincible Guardiola ripping up the record books — Nigeria Today

 “But it’s a great opportunity for us to book our place and we’re going to try our best to do it.”

-But Maurizio Sarri’s side have been similarly dominant in Italy this season, where they are unbeaten in 11 league games — including 10 wins — as they chase a first Serie A title since the golden days of Diego Maradona in 1990.
+Maurizio Sarri’s Napoli have been similarly dominant in Italy this season, where they are unbeaten in 11 league games — including 10 wins — as they chase a first Serie A title since the golden days of Diego Maradona in 1990.

+But Sarri remains realistic of the challenge ahead at their San Paolo Stadium against a side led by former FIFA coach of the year Guardiola.

+“Manchester City are the best team in Europe coached by the best coach in Europe,” said Sarri.
+“Guardiola has a brilliant football philosophy, but no team is unbeatable.”

-Sarri’s side lost 2-1 at the Etihad two weeks ago after falling to Shakhtar by the same scoreline last month.
+Napoli lost 2-1 at the Etihad two weeks ago after falling to Shakhtar by the same scoreline last month and need to win on Wednesday.

-“We know if we go to Napoli and win then we’ll have qualified,” said Manchester City’s Belgian midfielder Kevin De Bruyne.

-“That would be a nice position for us to be in and then hopefully we can get another good result against Arsenal on Sunday and put some pressure on the rest of the teams.

-“We try to rest whenever there’s an opportunity and make sure we are fresh,” he said.

-“For a lot of teams, it’s very hard.
-It’s almost November.
-The amount of games we’ve played and have to play is massive and there could be another 40 or 50 to go so we know what the task ahead is but we have a big squad and we can cope with the demands.”
+“I can’t compare myself to him (Guardiola), a mythical figure and the best coach in the world at this time.

+“I like his football philosophy, the idea that his teams have to go out always with the ball, their unique speed and great movements that are at the brink of the genius.

+“Manchester City have a wonderful playing philosophy, but Sarri has given us a winning mentality,” he said.

+“We knew they were strong before, even more so after we played them.
+We need to go onto the pitch with that mentality, knowing it’s an important game and we’re playing for the group.”

-The post Invincible Guardiola ripping up the record books appeared first on Vanguard News.
+The post Invincible Guardiola ripping up the record books appeared first on The Independent Uganda:.

 Do you something awesome to share with the world?
 Click here to share